 The benefits of structural fill dirt boil down to creating a safe, stable, and long-lasting base for your project.
 Here are some of the key advantages:

 - Stability and Load-Bearing Strength: Structural fill dirt can be compacted into a dense, sturdy layer that resists shifting or collapsing under weight.
 It essentially “locks in” to form a solid platform for construction.
 A properly compacted fill dirt base will support heavy structures, vehicles, or fill above it without significant settling.
 The primary purpose of fill dirt is to provide a stable base for construction projects or to level out uneven ground.
-By using structural fill, you greatly reduce the risk of your building or pavement cracking due to ground settlement.
+Using structural fill greatly reduces the risk of your building or pavement cracking due to ground settlement.

-- Prevention of Water Problems (Drainage): Unlike clay-rich native soils that might hold water, a well-engineered fill dirt can improve drainage.
+- Prevention of Water Problems (Drainage): Unlike clay-rich native soils that might hold water, well-engineered fill dirt can improve drainage.
 Many structural fills include sand or gravel components to prevent water from accumulating.
 Good drainage is crucial around foundations and under roads, as it prevents water pressure buildup and erosion.
 When you grade with fill dirt to slope away from structures, you help channel runoff properly.
-The fill dirt itself, if properly compacted and with the right composition, allows water to percolate or move aside, protecting your construction from water damage.
+The fill dirt itself, when properly compacted and of the right composition, allows water to percolate or drain away, protecting your construction from water damage.

 - Cost-Effectiveness: Using fill dirt is often far more economical than using other materials to raise or level ground.
 Fill dirt is cheaper per volume than high-quality topsoil, gravel base, or concrete.
 It’s widely available and can often be obtained from nearby excavation projects or quarries.
 By utilizing structural fill dirt, you can save on material costs while still achieving a solid foundation.
 Additionally, it can sometimes be made from excess soil on your site, saving disposal fees and reducing the need to buy new material.